carbon-io/carbond/docs/guide/operations.rst

 Carbond supports both JSON and `EJSON
 <http://docs.mongodb.org/manual/reference/mongodb-extended-json/>`_
-(Extended JSON, which includes support additional types such as ``Date`` and ``ObjectId``).
+(Extended JSON, which includes support for additional types such as ``Date`` and ``ObjectId``).

 Formally defining parameters for operations helps you to build a